bpatrick4/casino-games/README.md

 ### craps.js
 - Give it a roll!
-- running the code returns array[dieOne, dieTwo, total]
+- bet[betType, betAmount]
+- current betTypes: "pass" & "dont"
 - you must update balance after each roll (working on this)

 ## Progress
 ### November 2024
 - Early stages